 Today, Great Britain has one of the best road safety records in Europe and the world.
-Despite massive increases in traffic over the last few decades, the number of people killed on our roads has fallen from around 5,500 per year in the mid 1980s to well under 2,000 in 2010.
-However, this still means that around five people die on Britain’s roads every day.
+Despite massive increases in traffic over the last few decades, the number of people killed on our roads has fallen from around 5,500 per year in the mid 1980s to 1,754 in 2012.
+However, this still means that around five people die on Britain's roads every day.

 Sadly, driver error remains the most common cause of road accidents.

 Around 400 people a year are killed in crashes in which someone exceeds the speed limit or drives too fast for the conditions.

 Around 280 people die a year in crashes in which someone was over the legal drink drive limit.

 Around 300 lives each year could be saved if everyone always wore their seat belt.